Catholic Community and Sacramental Life

 Tragically, the American Catholic Church did not seriously commit its time and resources to minister to the African-American population during the ante-bellurn or post-bellum periods.
 Catholic churches and many religious orders remained segregated and closed to African Americans.
 In spite of insuperable obstacles and opposition, African-American Catholics created a remarkable movement of faith and evangelization.
 Many courageous people played pivotal roles within church history like Mother Mary Elizabeth Lange, Mathilda Beasley, Daniel Rudd, and the Reverend Augustus Tolton.
 They witnessed their faith, ministered to their people, and left lasting legacies in the face of prejudice, ignorance, and indifference.
 One cannot read their stories without feeling tremendous joy, sorrow, and inspiration.
 They are truly heroic accounts!

 There are currently six African American Catholics who are on the road to officially being recognized as saints in the Catholic Church.
 Their stories offer us glimpses of holiness, courage, resilience, creativity, and joy in the face of grave injustice.
-Read more about these holy men and women, as well as other renouned Black Catholics on the National Black Catholic Congress Website.
+Read more about these holy men and women, as well as other renowned Black Catholics on the National Black Catholic Congress Website.

 Reckoning with our past: The Society of Jesus relied on the labor of enslaved people globally, almost from their founding.
 In colonial North America, and, over time, in the United States, their involuntary labor helped establish, expand, and sustain Jesuit missionary efforts and educational institutions until the abolition of slavery in 1865.